BromeRST/find-gotchi/scripts/parcelGotchiverseComparison/README.md

 ## Contract Verification

-When the script finds installations or tiles that exist only in subgraph2 (Base Sepolia), it performs on-chain contract verification to determine if these items actually exist on the Polygon network.
+When the script finds installations or tiles that exist only in subgraph2 (Base), it performs on-chain contract verification to determine if these items actually exist on the Polygon network.
 This prevents false positives where subgraph2 has correct data but subgraph1 is missing it.

 ### Installation Verification